Dixons Carphone records Christmas sales rise in Ireland

 Online sales increased by 70 per cent during the Christmas trading period in Ireland.
 Photograph: Simon Dawson/Bloomberg

-An online order was placed every eight seconds and a TV sold every minute on black Friday at Currys PC World and Carphone Warehouse in Ireland.
+An online order was placed every eight seconds and a TV sold every minute during the Black Friday sales at Currys PC World and Carphone Warehouse in Ireland.

-The Irish arm of British chain Dixons Carphone said sales at Currys PC World rose 22 per cent year-on-year with black Friday delivering a substantial boost in footfall.
+The Irish arm of British chain Dixons Carphone said sales at Currys PC World rose 22 per cent year-on-year with the Black Friday sale - on November 23rd last year - delivering a substantial boost in footfall.
+Originating in the US, Black Friday has become a global sales event where retailers slash prices.

 Overall, the group said it had made good early progress implementing its new strategy, reporting a small rise in underlying revenue in the key Christmas period and maintaining its profit guidance for the full year.